xabbuh/sf-http-cache-tagging/README.md

 Is where you set the invalidation headers in the HTTP response.
 This has the same advantage as direct invalidation, but avoids having to inject the tag manager as a service.
-The ``X-Cache-Invalidate-Tags`` header must is expected by default.
+The ``X-Cache-Invalidate-Tags`` header is expected by default.

-The response method is probably the simplest:
+The response method is probably the most simple:

 ```php
 class MyController